 Documentation for VLA data reduction, image making, observing preparation, etc., can be found in various manuals.
-Some manuals are available on-line via the World Wide Web (see Section 4.13).
-Those manuals marked by an asterisk (\) can be mailed out upon request, or are available for downloading from the NRAO WWWsite.
+Some manuals are available on-line via the World Wide Web (see Section 4.14).
+Those manuals marked by an asterisk () can be mailed out upon request, or are available for downloading from the NRAO WWW site.
 Direct your requests for mailed hardcopy to Gayle Rhodes.
+Many other documents of interest to the VLA user, not listed here, are available from our website.

 - 1. PROCEEDINGS FROM THE 1988 SYNTHESIS IMAGING WORKSHOP: Synthesis theory, technical information and observing strategies can be found in: "Synthesis Imaging in Radio Astronomy".
 This collection of lectures given in Socorro in June 1988 has been published by the Astronomical Society of the Pacific as Volume 6 of their Conference Series.
 This book has recently been reprinted. - 2.
+PROCEEDINGS FROM THE 1998 SYNTHESIS IMAGING WORKSHOP: The lectures from the most recent summer school are now being assembled into a separate volume, which will be published by the Astronomical Society of the Pacific during 1999. - 3.
 INTRODUCTION TO THE NRAO VERY LARGE ARRAY (Green Book): This manual has general introductory information on the VLA.
 Topics include theory of interferometry, hardware descriptions, observing preparation, data reduction, image making and display.
 Major sections of this 1983 manual are now out of date, but it nevertheless remains the best source of information on much of the VLA.
 Copies of this are found at the VLA and in the AOC, but no new copies are available.
-Much of this document is available for downloading through the NRAO's website. - 3. \A SHORT GUIDE FOR VLA SPECTRAL LINE OBSERVERS: This is an important document for those wishing to carry out spectral- line observations with the VLA.
-The revised, 1995 version now available. - 4. \AIPS COOKBOOK: The "Cookbook" description for calibration and imaging under the AIPS system can be found near all public workstations in the AOC.
-The latest version has expanded descriptions of data calibration imaging, cleaning, self- calibration, spectral line reduction, and VLBI reductions.
-The AIPS COOKBOOK is now produced in a ring binder format for greater ease of updating. - 5. \GOING AIPS: This is a two-volume programmers manual for those wishing to write programs under AIPS.
-It is now somewhat out of date. - 6. \VLA CALIBRATOR MANUAL: This manual contains the list of VLA Calibrators in both 1950 and J2000 epoch and a discussion of gain and phase calibration, and polarization calibration. - 7. \VLBI AT THE VLA.
-Everything you ever wanted to know about VLBI at the VLA. - 8. \The Very Large Array: Design and Performance of a Modern Synthesis Radio Telescope, Napier, Thompson, and Ekers, Proc. of IEEE, 71, 295, 1983. - 9. \OBSERVE, A GUIDE FOR SPECTRAL LINE OBSERVERS.
-A tutorial manual for observers, with special emphasis on spectral line applications. - 10.
+Much of this document is available for downloading through the NRAO's website. - 4.
+A SHORT GUIDE FOR VLA SPECTRAL LINE OBSERVERS: This is an important document for those wishing to carry out spectral- line observations with the VLA.
+The revised, 1995 version now available.

+- 5. AIPS COOKBOOK: The "Cookbook" description for calibration and imaging under the AIPS system can be found near all public workstations in the AOC.
+The latest version has expanded descriptions of data calibration imaging, cleaning, self-calibration, spectral line reduction, and VLBI reductions.
+The AIPS COOKBOOK is now produced in a ring binder format for greater ease of updating. - 6.
+GOING AIPS: This is a two-volume programmers manual for those wishing to write programs under AIPS.
+It is now somewhat out of date. - VLA CALIBRATOR MANUAL: This manual contains the list of VLA Calibrators in both 1950 and J2000 epoch and a discussion of gain and phase calibration, and polarization calibration. - 8.
+VLBI AT THE VLA.
+Everything you ever wanted to know about VLBI at the VLA. - 9.
+The Very Large Array: Design and Performance of a Modern Synthesis Radio Telescope, Napier, Thompson, and Ekers, Proc. of IEEE, 71, 295, 1983. - 10.
+OBSERVE, A GUIDE FOR SPECTRAL LINE OBSERVERS.
+A tutorial manual for observers, with special emphasis on spectral line applications. - 11.
 THE VLA 7MM SYSTEM (1994) D.O.S.
 Wood, VLA Test memo 189.
 A comprehensive overview of the new Q-band system.